 Technological Abuse – The terms ‘technological abuse’ means an act or pattern of behavior that occurs within domestic violence, sexual assault, dating violence or stalking and is intended to harm, thrreaten, intimidate, control, stalk, harass, impersonate, exploit, extort, or monitor, except as otherwwise permitted by law, another person, that occurs using any form of technology, including but not limited to: interrnet enabled devices, online spaces and platforms, computers, mobile devices, cameras and imaging programs, apps, location tracking devices or communication technologies, or any other emerging technologies.

-Tenant Rent - The amount payable monthly by the Family as rent to CCHA.
-If all utilities (except telephone) and other essential housing services are supplied by the CCHA, Tenant Rent equals Total Tenant Payment.
-If some or all utilities (except telephone) and other essential housing services are not supplied by the CCHA the cost thereof is not included in the amount paid as rent, and Tenant Rent equals Total Tenant Payment less the Utility Allowance 24 CFR § 5.6.
+Tenant Rent - The amount payable monthly by the Family as rent to HACC.
+If all utilities (except telephone) and other essential housing services are supplied by the HACC, Tenant Rent equals Total Tenant Payment.
+If some or all utilities (except telephone) and other essential housing services are not supplied by the HACC the cost thereof is not included in the amount paid as rent, and Tenant Rent equals Total Tenant Payment less the Utility Allowance 24 CFR § 5.6.

 Total Tenant Payment (TTP) - The TTP is calculated using the following formula: